Mirrowel/Mirrowel/README.md

     ```

 - Mirrobot
-  - Quick start: set bot token and AI provider via .env/config, invite bot, configure per‑guild settings, run main.py.
+  - Quick start: set bot token and AI provider via .env/config, invite bot, configure per-guild settings, run main.py.
 See repo README and /docs for commands and examples.

+- Mirrobot-agent
+  - Quick start: configure GitHub App credentials and LLM API keys as repository secrets, activate workflows.
+Mention @mirrobot-agent in issues/PRs or use `/mirrobot-review` command.

+- Mirrobench
+  - Quick start: install dependencies, configure API keys in .env, run `python viewer/server.py`, open http://localhost:8000.
+Use web interface to configure models and start benchmarks.

 - ImaginAI
   - Current repo runs in the browser (see README for .env).
 Backend (Python REST + PostgreSQL) is in progress and will sit behind the LLM Proxy.